kingluddite/web-dev-notes/cms/wordpress/bootstrap-wp-tutorial/bootstrap-wordpress-part-2.md

 }
 ```

-View the source and you will now see the widget is using `H3` and it is now styled in the browser.
+View the source and you will now see the widget is using `H3`.
+That browser shows that H3 styled.

 ### Adding More Widgets to Sidebar
 This is easy.
 In the WP Dashboard, drag and drop `Recent Posts` into your sidebar widget.

 The widgets are to close together.
 Need to add some padding between them.